Transportation Planning, Graduate Certificate

 The certificate may be completed in one calendar year or completed over a two-year span if students complete one transportation course per semester.
 This option accommodates part-time students and those currently enrolled in a two-year master's degree program at the University of Iowa.

 Courses are taught primarily in hybrid or online formats.
-Some elective courses are offered on campus only; however, the certificate may be completed entirely online by selecting courses available in that format.
+Some elective courses are offered on campus only.
 Courses are taught by faculty members in the School of Planning and Public Affairs and the College of Public Health.

 The Certificate in Transportation Planning requires the following work.